tau-alma/rl-rock-capturing-cat365/README.md

 To visualize the training progress, launch TensorBoard with the log directory of your specific training run:

-To monitor the training process and visualize the results, you can use TensorBoard:

 ```bash
 tensorboard --logdir <path_to_training_run>
 ```